 3. Is the ESI hearsay?
 Is it offered for its substantive truth?
 Is it hearsay as defined by FRE 801?
 Is it covered by an applicable exception under FREs 803, 804 and 807?

 4. Is the form of the ESI being offered an original or duplicate under the original writing rule?
 Is there admissible secondary evidence to prove the content of the ESI under FREs 1001-1008?

 5. Is the probative value of the ESI substantially outweighed by the danger of unfair prejudice or is it otherwise inadmissible under FRE 403?

 Step One: Relevance of Foreign Language Text Messages

 In general, it can be said that showing the relevance of ESI evidence is rather easy and straight forward.
 The ruling will depend entirely on the issue and purpose for which it is being offered.
-When the ESI is in a foreign language, more often than not in order to demonstrate relevance a foreign language translation will be required via the services of a professional, certified foreign language translation service.
+When the ESI is in a foreign language, more often than not in order to demonstrate relevance a certified foreign language translation to English will be required via the services of a professional, certified foreign language translation service.

 Step Two: Authentication of Foreign Language Text Messages

 This is where the process often becomes complicated due to its immense proportion of what one court has called ‘a virtual cesspool’.
 According to the ruling of St. Clair v.
 Johnny’s Oyster & Shrimp, Inc.: “While some look to the Internet as an innovative vehicle for communication, the Court continues to warily and wearily view it largely as one large catalyst for rumor, innuendo, and misinformation…thus, the web provides no way of verifying the authenticity…”